 4 After you select the blockpool file system, click Apply.
 A background job is started to create the blockpool.
-This job typically finishes in a few minutes depending on the size parameter of your deduplication license.

 Step 3: Creating Replication Targets

 In this step you will specify the actual targets to which you want replicated data sent.
 (Namespace realization will also occur on these targets.)